gellner/knative-servicemesh-vault/README.md

 chmod 700 ./vault-pki-config.sh
 ```

-IF the cluster has a self-signed ingress certificate, it is necessary to download the CA file and configure it for use by the vault CLI command:
+**IF** the cluster has a self-signed ingress certificate, it is necessary to download the CA file and configure it for use by the vault CLI command:
 ```bash
 openssl s_client -showcerts console-openshift-console.apps.cluster1.example.com:443 2>/dev/null< /dev/null | awk '/BEGIN CERTIFICATE/,/END CERTIFICATE/' > self-signed-ca.pem
 export VAULT_CAPATH="$(pwd)/self-signed-ca.pem"
 ```

-Configure the vaultui route used during the install and then run the configure script:
+Configure the vaultui route specified during the Vault install and then run the configure script:
 ```bash
 export VAULT_ADDR=https://vaultui.apps.cluster1.example.com
 oc project vault